10 Top Law Schools with Yellow Ribbon Programs

 Boston University Veterans Services acts as an intermediary between the university and the VA.
 Once you are certified, your eligibility will automatically be certified each semester, which is a great benefit.

-Boston University accepts 52 Yellow Ribbon Program participants each year, totalling $7,000 each ($3,500 from BU plus $3,500 from the VA).
+Boston University accepts 52 Yellow Ribbon Program participants each year, totaling $7,000 each ($3,500 from BU plus $3,500 from the VA).
 Once all the slots are filled, BU opens a waitlist that is populated chronologically based on when the applications are submitted.

 Please note, being placed on the waitlist does not guarantee acceptance into the program.